BorgwardtLab/proteinshake/README.md

 ### ProteinShake provides one-liner imports of large scale, preprocessed protein structure datasets for various model types and frameworks.

+We provide a collection of preprocessed and cleaned protein 3D structure datasets from RCSB and AlphaFoldDB, including annotations.
+Structures are easily converted to graphs, voxels, or point clouds and loaded natively into PyTorch, Tensorflow, Numpy, JAX, PyTorch-Geometric, DGL and NetworkX.
+The task API enables standardized benchmarking on a variety of tasks on protein and residue level.

 </div>

+### Installation:
 ```
 pip install proteinshake
 ```

+### Example usage:
 ```python
 >>> from proteinshake.datasets import AlphaFoldDataset
 >>> data = AlphaFoldDataset(organism='escherichia_coli').to_graph(k=5).pyg()